-This statistic shows the unemployment rate in Greece from 2010 to 2013, with projections up until 2020.
-In 2012, the unemployment rate in Greece was around 24.44 percent.
+This statistic shows the unemployment rate in Greece from 1999 to 2022.
+In 2022, the unemployment rate in Greece was around 12.16 percent.
+Today, Greece reports the highest unemployment rate of all EU states.

 Greece's financial situation